 Areas to receive Allura Flex" should be installed using a high-grab, plasticizer resistant tackifier adhesive.
 Forbo recommends Forbo Eurocol 542.
-Lay the tiles into the tackifier and roll with a 50-70 kg roller.
-Areas that cannot be rolled with the large roller e.g. abutments such as architraves or skirting boards should be rolled with a hand roller or pressed into the adhesive with a rubbing hammer.
+Lay the tiles into the tackifier and roll with a 50-70 kg roller [insert local weight if different] Areas that cannot be rolled with the large roller e.g. abutments such as architraves or skirting boards should be rolled with a hand roller or pressed into the adhesive with a rubbing hammer.